 Voluntary manslaughter of an unborn child is a Class 1 felony.

 (d) For purposes of this Section, (1) "unborn child" shall mean any

-individual of the human species from fertilization until birth, and (2)
+individual of the human species from the implantation of an embryo until birth, and (2)

-"person" shall not include the pregnant woman whose unborn child is killed.
+"person" shall not include the pregnant individual whose unborn child is killed.

 (e) This Section shall not apply to acts which cause the death of an